kchua88/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > How do the three antibiotics vary in their effectiveness against
 > bacteria of different genera and Gram stain?

+*Observations* - What is your response to the question above? -

+Neomycin is the most effective drug overall with it being able to treat 9 out of 16 types of negative and positive gram bacteria.
+Penicillin is effective against 6 types of bacteria, all positive gram.
+Streptomycin is effective against four types of bacteria, 3 being positive gram and 1 being negative gram.

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? -

+The first visual is the most effective at helping to answer this question.

+Why?

+The first visual shows the MIC levels of each drug plotted against each bacteria.
+You can see whether a drug meets the 0.1 MIC threshold of being able to treat the bacteria as shown by the dotted line.
+The color coding tells you whether the bacteria is gram positive or gram negative.

 #### Guiding Question 2